noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 All three of these issues are, in my opinion, inexcusable.
 While healthcare facilities are accessible by law, in terms of bring wheelchair and impairment friendly, many people with disabilities have trouble actually making it into these facilities.
 Many people with disabilities may not be financially or intellectually capable enough to simply take an uber or a taxi, and without carers or support networks around them, the only way they make it to the hospital, may be via an ambulance.

 Surely in the modern year there are systems in place to allow healthcare professionals to share and properly communicate their patients condition.
 There exist patients with much more complex issues than what are affecting people with disabilities.
-This issue signals a lack of effort and a devaluation of lives on healthcare providers side.
+The abundance in poor communication signals a lack of effort and a devaluation of lives on healthcare providers side.

-A more distressing issue is that fact that many with intellectual disabilities, may not be able to understand that they are being discriminated against, or may assume that they are even when they are not.
+A more distressing issue is that that many with intellectual disabilities, may not be able to understand that they are being discriminated against, or may assume that they are even when they are not.
 Issues like this are often complex, and there's no miracle cure for them.
 Recently recommendations were made to force the federal government to reform the reporting system.
 While they were "accepted in principle", which we will touch on later, they have essentially been put aside indefinitely.

 https://theconversation.com/australians-with-disability-are-4-times-more-likely-to-die-early-often-not-due-to-their-disability-245262